Construction Products Regulation (CPR) - Regulation (EU) No 305/2011

 The Regulation defines construction products as products placed on the market for incorporation in buildings and civil engineering works in a permanent manner.
 This includes for instance cement, windows, roof tiles or fire detection systems.
 The Regulation provides a common technical language to assess the performance of construction products.
 The responsibility for ensuring that a product has the correct characteristics for a particular application rests with the designers, contractors and local building authorities.
 Local authorities can carry out a critical role in the enforcement of product safety.

 The Regulation aims to ensure that reliable information is available to professionals, public authorities, and consumers, so they can compare the performance of products from different manufacturers in different countries.
-To this end, the Regulation outlines basic requirements for construction works and essential characteristics of construction products (Art 3., Annex I).
+To this end, the Regulation outlines basic requirements, harmonised standards and common specifications conferring a presumption of conformity (Art.
+7-8).
 When a construction product is covered by a harmonised standard or conforms to a European Technical Assessment which has been issued for it, the manufacturer shall draw up a declaration of performance when such a product is placed on the market (Art.
-4-7).
+13-16).
 All construction products for which the manufacturer has drawn up a declaration of performance should have the CE marking (Art.
-8).
+17-19).
 The Regulation defines obligations of economic operators such as manufacturers, authorized operators, importers and distributors (Art.
-11-16).
+20-30).

 More information on the Construction Products Regulation can be found here: https://single-market-economy.ec.europa.eu/sectors/construction/construction-products-regulation-cpr_en.